-As the leader in conversion marketing, Leadpages has long been at the forefront of lead generation for small businesses.
-So we created this Ultimate Guide to Lead Generation as a compilation of proven strategies and tactics, gathered from tens of thousands of businesses over the past several years.
+As the leader in conversion marketing, Leadpages has long been at the forefront of helping small businesses succeed online.
+We created this guide as a compilation of proven strategies and tactics, gathered from tens of thousands of businesses over the past several years.

-Whether you’re looking to learn the basics of lead generations, or need some new and creative ideas, we’ll cover it all in this guide.
+Whether you’re looking to learn the basics of generating leads, or need some new and creative ideas, we’ll cover it all in this guide.

 Lead generation means something different depending on the type of business you run and the industry that you’re in.
 Where they come from, how they’re collected, and what they’re ‘worth’ changes from one business to the next.
 That being said, the principles are largely the same.